exoad/on_the_fly/README.md

 ### Building using Python Script (Windows Only)

 [`build.py`](./build.py) is a standardized script for building typically release builds of OnTheFly.
-It requires Python 3 and up.
+It requires Python 3 and up and Flutter to be installed as well as dependencies required by Flutter (which you can check with `flutter doctor`)

 By default, running the script with `python build.py` will produce a "non-release" build.
 To run it with release mode, run it with the `--release` flag (`python build.py --release`).